LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-SNS.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - SNS Topic Source
+# LambdaSharp Module Function - SNS Topic Source Definition

 See [SNS Topic sample](../Samples/SnsSample/) for an example of how to use the SNS Topic source.